The Top Challenges of TTC During the Holidays—and How to Deal

 Let’s see, what’s the opposite of romantic?
 Well, that unsexy feeling goes on steroids when you’re staying at your parents’ or in-laws’ house.
 First off, there are the über-thin walls.
-Then, there are the photos of you or your partner during a preteen awkward phase.
+Then, there are the photos of you or your partner during a particularly awkward preteen phase.
 Add to that a few juvenile decorations and the fact that you’re squished together in one of your (teeny) childhood beds with your sibling’s room right next door and you’ve got the recipe for a major mood kill.

 How to Deal: If TTC sex is starting to feel routine this is the perfect excuse to spice things up.
 Slip away one afternoon for some much-needed alone time—check in to a local motel for a few hours or make like teenagers and steam up those car windows (just be sure you’re parked somewhere extra-private!).

 It’s aggravating enough being the one randomly selected for a bag search, but just imagine your sexy lingerie, fertility monitor and home pregnancy test spread across the TSA counter for all to see.
 In the movies, that’s right about the time your high school rival would walk by with her gorgeous triplets all wearing perfect little Christmas outfits.